rabstolaf/bwsys/04_applications.md

 They will be useful in keeping a record of configuration changes and running parallel computing processes in your cluster.
 First we install `etckeeper` for keeping track of the `/etc` directory.
 After that we install apt-cacher to create a local ubuntu mirror on our headnode.
-Next we install and configure Munge, Slurm and OpenMPI.
+Next we install and configure OpenMPI.
 Finally, we download the netbooting image for Ubuntu and configure our headnode to allow the golden node to netboot from it.

 ## 1. Install etckeeper